samuelfchen/rda-1/README.md

 Recursive Delimited Array, or RDA, is an encoding format for storing and transporting structured data in a text string.

-Unlike XML and JSON that uses a schema to restrict their data to a specific application, the RDA format is **schema-less** and for **generic data**.
+Unlike XML and JSON that uses a schema to restrict their data to a specific application, the RDA format is **schema-less** and is for **generic data**.
 An RDA-encoded string, also known as an "RDA container", can store any data from any application.

 ## A Schema-less Data Container